jstruebel/tkl-debops-test/README.rst

 DebOps for Turnkey Tests
 ========================

-"DebOps for Turnkey Tests", aka tkl-debops-tests, is a set of tests to validate that the settings of the Turnkey Linux appliances aren't changed after running the `tkl-debops`_ playbooks.
+"DebOps for Turnkey Tests", aka tkl-debops-test, is a set of tests to validate that the settings of the Turnkey Linux appliances aren't changed after running the `tkl-debops`_ playbooks.